 Building Evacuation for Individuals with Disabilities

-- Familiarize yourself with the posted evacuation plan for your housing facility, classroom buildings, cafeteria, student center, library and other campus buildings.
+• Familiarize yourself with the posted evacuation plan for your housing facility, classroom buildings, dining area, student center, library and other campus buildings.

-- Individuals should, while in the library, laboratory areas, etc. for extended periods of time, let someone know where you will be and approximately how long you plan to be there.
+• When you are in the library, laboratory, or other areas for extended periods of time, let someone know where you will be and approximately how long you plan to be there.

-- Proceed to a safe place away from the incident, in a room with an exterior window and/or near stairs.
+• Proceed to a safe place away from the incident, in a room with an exterior window or near stairs.

-- Call 911.
-A dispatcher in will verify the room number.
+• Call 911.
+A dispatcher will verify the room number.

-- If there is not a telephone, close the door and go to the exterior window.
+• If there is no telephone, close the door and go to the exterior window.

-- Service animals should be remain with their owner at all times, including during any evacuation.
+• Service animals should remain with their owners at all times, including during any evacuation.